-Section1 of the MFMA, Act 56 of 2003 states that the SDBIP should make projections for each month of the revenue to be collected by source and by vote.
+Section 1 of the MFMA, Act 56 of 2003 states that the SDBIP should make projections for each month of the revenue to be collected by source and by vote.
 The targets and performance indicators need to be reported on quarterly basis as per MFMA, 2003.
-The 2021/2022 Draft SDBIP of uThukela district municipality was approved and is attached as an annexure.

 The SDBIP is a layered plan that consists of a top layer and departmental layer, which is a low layer SDBIP.
 In terms of circular 13, the top layer SDBIP contains the consolidated service delivery targets and in-year deadlines that links to the targets for the top management.
 Only the top layer SDBIP that is made public and tabled before Council.
+Council approved it on the 21 May 2021.